Highest unclimbed mountain: Gangkhar Puensum

 The mountain most widely claimed to be the highest unclimbed mountain in the world in terms of elevation is Gangkhar Puensum (7570 m).
 It is in Bhutan, on or near the border with China.
 In Bhutan, the climbing of mountains higher than 6000 m has been prohibited since 1994.
 The rationale for this prohibition is based on local customs that consider this and similar peaks to be the sacred homes of protective deities and spirits, and the lack of high-altitude rescue resources from any locale closer than India.
 The prohibition was further expanded in 2003 when mountaineering of any kind was disallowed entirely within Bhutan.
 Gangkhar Puensum will likely remain unclimbed so long as the government of Bhutan prohibits it.

 Highest unclimbed non-prohibited peak

-A sub-peak of Kunyang Chhish is one of highest unclimbed non-prohibited peak.
+A sub-peak of Kunyang Chhish is one of the highest unclimbed non-prohibited peaks.

 It is unclear which is the highest unclimbed non-prohibited mountain.
 While some recognize only peaks with 100 m of topographical prominence as individual summits, the International Climbing and Mountaineering Federation was using a 30 m cutoff for determining individual summits (from 1994 to at least 2013).
 Unclimbed summits includes Summa Ri (7302 m) with prominence of 246 m, and Labuche Kang III/East (7250 m) with prominence of 570 m.